Placement Tests for Transfer Students

 You need to take placement tests BEFORE you are advised and/or attend orientation.
 No appointments are needed; however, each

 test lasts approximately 45 minutes.
 Please plan accordingly.

 Placement tests can be taken in the Memorial Field House, Room 1080.
 The ALEKS math and chemistry placement tests can be taken online (more information below).

 Please bring a valid form of picture identification, your UTAD username/password and your Rocket Number, with you to the Test Center.

 If you have any questions regarding placement tests, please call your college.
 Click here for college contact information.

-DESCRIPTIONS OF PLACEMENT TESTS/ASSESSMENT
+DESCRIPTIONS OF PLACEMENT TESTS

 Mathematics Placement Tests

 All baccalaureate degrees at UT require at least one mathematics course.
-The major you plan to pursue, your math ACT or SAT score, and/or the score(s) from your mathematics placement test(s) will be used by your adviser to determine your first mathematics course.
+The major you plan to pursue, your math ACT or SAT score, and/or the score(s) from your mathematics placement test(s) will be used by your advisor to determine your first mathematics course.

 ALEKS is an online system that uses adaptive questioning to quickly and accurately assess student knowledge.
 It can be accessed on any computer with internet access that meets the system requirements.